github/open-source-survey/survey-instrument.md

 **OSS-SECURITY**
 (single choice)

-Do you believe that open source software is genrally more secure than closed source (proprietary) software, less secure, or about the same?
+Do you believe that open source software is generally more secure than closed source (proprietary) software, less secure, or about the same?

  - _(1)_ Generally more secure
  - _(2)_ Generally less secure